mkumar-02/openg2p-self-service-portal/g2p_self_service_portal/readme/main-dashboard.md

 ## Target

-- For logged user, We have to display
+- For logged user, He/She can access
   1. User registered programs
   2. All services, programs available links
   3. Data pie chart which display Entitlements particulars as pending,receiving amount for respective user